haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Network errors](images/partition.png)

 This situation is distinct from the standard assumption of network partitions, where servers are either part of one partition or another.
 In partial connectivity, two connected servers may have differing views on the status of their peers.
 In the partial connectivity example, servers B-E all observe that server A is alive but are unaware of each other’s status.
 These inconsistent views can lead to serious issues where protocols become unable to progress.
 Let's examine these issues in three particular scenarios: the quorum-loss scenario, the constrained-election scenario, and the chained scenario.

+*Quick recap on Leader Election & Quorums:* Before we analyze the scenarios, let's revisit the concepts of leader election and quorums.
+In short, consensus protocols are typically leader-based since that provides a simple solution to handle the concurrency from multiple servers proposing at the same time.
+A dedicated leader handles all proposals and orders them into a log (or sequence).
+This log defines the single execution order for all servers so that they remain consistent.
+A log entry must be replicated on a majority of servers before it is committed.
+This majority is referred to as a "quorum", and is used since any two majorities overlap on at least one server.
+Thus, if the leader or other servers fail, we can always recover the committed log entries from any majority and maintain safety. *Term* or *Ballot* numbers are identifiers for the different leader epochs and allows servers to compare how updated entries in the log are (higher is more updated).

 ### Quorum-Loss Scenario